opensourcedesign/opensourcedesign.github.io/resources.md

 **This is a showcase of the many websites and platforms where you can find openly licensed icons, fonts, image, tools and other resources.** You can use them for any purpose, also commercial (some works have specific licenses, so always make sure it’s fine to use).

+These resources are not in any priority or preference order, they follow a rough order of newest or recently updated or created to oldest in listing order.

 ## Icons

 * [The Noun Project](http://thenounproject.com) CC and purchasable icons.